 MacKillop Catholic College, Mount Peter – 2016

 MacKillop Catholic College, Mount Peter opened on January 27, in time for the start of the 2016 school year.
 The $5.7 million first stage of the new Prep to Year 12 Catholic college near Edmonton in the Cairns southern growth corridor opened with 86 students in Prep to Year 3.
-The college will grow into a full Prep to Year 12 college to meet the needs of the growing community.
+The college will grow into a full Prep to Year 12 college by 2025 to meet the needs of the growing community.
 MacKillop Catholic College will be a multi-stream school and, when complete, is expected to have enrolments of more than 1,500 students (similar in size to St Andrew’s Catholic College, Redlynch).